Florida’s Leading Network of 24/7/365 Care for Child and Young Adult Victims of Sex Trafficking

 Open Doors Outreach Network: A Survivor-Centered, Trauma-Responsive Team Approach

 Open Doors Promising Practices of Care

-Survivors are empowered to be active participants in their wellness care through a strength-based approach.
+In an inclusive and non-judgmental environment, survivors are empowered to be active participants in their wellness care through a strength-based approach.
 Our teams support them, believe them and respect their decisions.